NHS England

-NHS England, officially the NHS Commissioning Board, is an executive non-departmental public body of the Department of Health and Social Care.
+NHS England is an executive non-departmental public body of the Department of Health and Social Care.
 It oversees the budget, planning, delivery and day-to-day operation of the commissioning side of the National Health Service in England as set out in the Health and Social Care Act 2012.
 It directly commissions NHS general practitioners, dentists, optometrists and some specialist services.
-The Secretary of State publishes annually a document known as the NHS mandate which specifies the objectives which the Board should seek to achieve.
-National Health Service (Mandate Requirements) Regulations are published each year to give legal force to the mandate.

-In 2018 it was announced that the organisation, while maintaining its statutory independence, would be merged with NHS Improvement, and seven "single integrated regional teams" would be jointly established.
+NHS England is due to be absorbed into the Department of Health and Social Care, in a two-year process begun in 2025.

 History

-NHS England is the operating name of the NHS Commissioning Board and, before that, the NHS Commissioning Board Authority.
-It was set up as a special health authority of the NHS in October 2011 as the forerunner to becoming a non-departmental body on 1 April 2013.
-It was renamed NHS England on 26 March 2013, although its legal name remains the NHS Commissioning Board.
+NHS England, formerly the NHS Commissioning Board and, before that, the NHS Commissioning Board Authority, was set up as a special health authority of the NHS on 31 October 2011, as the forerunner to becoming a non-departmental body on 1 April 2013.
+It was rebranded as NHS England on 26 March 2013, before a formal legal change under the Health and Care Act 2022.

+NHS England is a single entity of previously amalgamated bodies, such as NHS Improvement which itself brought together several entities such as Monitor and the NHS Trust Development Authority.

-Sir David Nicholson, who became Chief Executive at the establishment of the Board, retired at the end of March 2014 and was replaced by Simon Stevens.
+Sir David Nicholson, who became chief executive on the establishment of the Board, retired at the end of March 2014 and was replaced by Simon Stevens.
 One of Stevens' first acts was to announce a restructure of the 27 area teams, in response to a requirement to reduce running costs, which would reduce staffing by around 500.
 The 27 teams outside London were reduced to 12 in 2015.
-Amanda Pritchard, the Chief Operating Officer of NHS England, was promoted to Chief Executive on 1 August 2021.
+Amanda Pritchard, the chief operating officer of NHS England, was promoted to chief executive on 1 August 2021.
+In 2022 Parliament,at the prompting of the then Conservative Government, legislated to formally merge various bodies into NHS England, and put the resulting organisation on an independent legal footing.

+In March 2025, Prime Minister Keir Starmer announced that NHS England would be absorbed into the Department of Health and Social Care and that the health service will be brought back under the control of ministers.
+The stated reasoning from the government was that NHS England represented bureaucracy and inefficiency in healthcare.
+Health secretary Wes Streeting said the merger would take about two years, and that the 2012 reorganisation "led to the longest waiting times, lowest patient satisfaction, and most expensive NHS in history".